ABOUT THE RTS

 Why do we need a Rail Technical Strategy?

-The RTS is also important to guide the prioritization of existing dedicated research and innovation funds that the railway has and facilitate their coordination, including the establishment of easy pathways for progression through the Rail Industry Readiness Levels.
+The RTS is important to guide the prioritisation of existing dedicated research and innovation funds that the railway has and facilitate their coordination, including the establishment of easy pathways for progression through the Rail Industry Readiness Levels.
 It also allows the rail industry to influence and make the best of the R&D spending that exists beyond rail and the transport sector, which could have applicability to the challenges rail faces.

 Why is a new edition needed?